technoon-org/technoon.org/ainoon/lesson_1/tutorial.md

 Before we begin, it is **very important** to remember:

-* Public chatbots may use data you upload in responses from future chatbots
+* Public chatbots may use your chats and data you upload to inform responses from future chatbots
 * You shouldn't upload any data to an AI service without company approval, especially:
   * Internal company data